uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2015.md

     successfully renewed and now amounts to 5 million CPU hours per half year.
 We estimate we used around 6.7 million CPU hours in 2015.
--   we rent 100 TB of project disk space (administrated by USIT, includes backup).
+-   we rent 100 TB of project (shared) disk space (administrated by USIT, includes backup).
 The costs of this storage (1600 NOK/TB/year) are shared between users, proportionally to the used space
 -   we have, shared with the Norwegian Sequencing Centre, 100 TB disk